hhvm/user-documentation/guides/hack/21-XHP/04-setup.md

   allowed children, which has been deprecated in favor of the `Facebook\XHP\ChildValidation\Validation` trait.
   See [Children](extending#children) for more information.
-- `check_xhp_attribute = true` enables the typechecker to check that all required attributes are provided and all attribute values are of the correct type.
+- `check_xhp_attribute = true` enables the typechecker to check that all required attributes are provided.
   Otherwise, these would only be errors at runtime.

 ## The XHP-Lib Library